JohnHaas/annus/README.md

-Artificial Neural Networks for Unstoppable Software (annus)
+Artificial Neural Networks for Unstoppable Software
 =====

 What is ANNUS?